Browse FAQs by topic

 Can I use CurrencyFair for my business?

-If you are going to make payments on behalf of your company and deposit from a company bank account, you’ll need to create and open an account for your company in addition to any personal account you might open.
+If you are going to make payments on behalf of your company and send money into CurrencyFair from a company bank account, you’ll need to create and open a Business account for your company in addition to any personal account you might open.

 Your business or company needs to be identified and so we’ll call you and advise you of what the requirements are once you register.